samcurteis/ga-project-4-frontend/README.md

 ### Stretch Goals

-Once I had formatted each page, mostly using flexbox through CSS and inline MUI styles, and applied my custom theme, I then moved onto some stretch goals.
+Once I had formatted each page, mostly using flexbox through CSS and inline MUI styles, and applied my custom theme, I then moved on to some stretch goals.
 This is when I added special categories to the homepage, mostly using specific backend requests such as ordering poems by most favourites and grabbing only the first six, which can be seen in the first code snippet.

 One of these stretch goals was giving admin users the ability to apply CRUD functionality to the poetry and author database.
 A lot of poems included unwanted footnotes, inactive links to audio files or unnecessary spacing, and it was rather tedious editing the seed file and reseeding or modifying them through Postman.
 I had already created a new post page, which doubled as an edit page, passing in the post to edit as the initial value of the form data, or removing the post to edit if the user clicked on the ‘write a new post’ button instead of an ‘edit post’ button.
 If a post to edit is passed into the component, it will then run a put request when the user clicks submit, or a post request if there isn’t.